sammytesfai/Multi-Chain-Data-Verification-with-ZKP/asset-transfer-basic/README.md

 ## Clean up

-When you are finished, you can bring down the test network (from the `test-network` folder).
+When you are finished, you can bring down the test network (from the `modified-test-net` folder).
 The command will remove all the nodes of the test network, and delete any ledger data that you created.

 ```shell
 ./network.sh down